 Whether you suffer from Seasonal Affective Disorder (SAD) or you’re just fed up with the hot bowl of suck that has been this winter, here are some great natural cures for the winter blues.
-Are you feeling sad, depressed, fatigued and less like socializing?
-If you’ve lost your usual va-va-voom, we are here to put the pep back in your step with these natural cures for depression and anxiety.
+Are you feeling sad, depressed, fatigued ?
+If you’ve lost your usual va-va-voom thanks to all the Zoom, we are here to put the pep back in your step with these natural cures for depression and anxiety.

 The forest is the pharmacy of the world.
 Not only do we get our medicines from the plants that grow there, but studies show it also reduces stress an anxiety and elevates mood.
 So get out in nature as often as possible, hug trees and smell the flowers.

 One of the most common causes of the winter blahs is a lack of natural sunlight which results in a vitamin D deficiency.
 Take a Vitamin D supplement every day to help restore your natural balance.

 Get as much natural light as you can.
 Open your curtains and go for a walk when the sun is shining.
 Get a light box which simulates natural light and spend at least 30 minutes every day getting a little more light in your life.
 This should help to restore your circadian rhythms and reset your internal clock.

 Walk, run, ski, do yoga, go to the gym or just roam around your neighbourhood.
 Any activity that gets you moving will help to release those ‘feel good hormones’ that can help improve your mood.
 Don’t set unreachable exercise goals, just do a little every day and it will add up to a big change.